reactjs/react.dev/src/content/learn/typescript.md

 ## Further learning {/*further-learning*/}

 This guide has covered the basics of using TypeScript with React, but there is a lot more to learn.
+Individual API pages on the docs may contain more in-depth documentation on how to use them with TypeScript.

 We recommend the following resources:

  - [The TypeScript handbook](https://www.typescriptlang.org/docs/handbook/) is the official documentation for TypeScript, and covers most key language features.